sthau/sthau.github.io/index.md

 ## About Me

 I am a 2nd year PhD student in Economics at Stanford.
-I am interested in political economy and industrial organization, focused on social networks and the role of media.
+I am interested in political economy and industrial organization, focused on social networks and the impacts of media.
 You can reach me at samthau (at) stanford [dot] edu.

 ## Working papers